wandb/weave/docs/docs/guides/platform/index.md

 - **SaaS Cloud:** Data for all Weave users is stored in a shared Clickhouse Cloud cluster, encrypted using cloud-native encryption.
 Shared compute services process the data, ensuring isolation through a security context comprising your W&B organization, team, and project.

 - **Dedicated Cloud:** Data is stored in a unique Clickhouse Cloud cluster in the cloud and region of your choice.
 A unique compute environment processes the data, with the following additional protections:
-  - **IP allowlisting:** Authorize access to your instance from specific IP addresses.
+  - **[IP allowlisting](https://docs.wandb.ai/guides/hosting/data-security/ip-allowlisting):** Authorize access to your instance from specific IP addresses.
+This is an optional capability.
-  - **Private connectivity:** Route data securely through the cloud provider's private network.
+  - **[Private connectivity](https://docs.wandb.ai/guides/hosting/data-security/private-connectivity):** Route data securely through the cloud provider's private network.
+This is an optional capability.
-  - **Data encryption:** Encrypt data at rest using a unique W&B-managed encryption key.
+  - **[Data encryption](https://docs.wandb.ai/guides/hosting/data-security/data-encryption):** W&B encrypts data at rest using a unique W&B-managed encryption key.
-  - **Strong encryption mechanisms:** File-based encryption using Clickhouse Cloud's capabilities.
+  - **Clickhouse cluster security:** W&B connects to the unique Clickhouse Cloud cluster for your Dedicated Cloud instance over the cloud provider's private network.
+W&B also encrypts the cluster using a unique W&B-managed encryption key, while leveraging Clickhouse's file level encryption.

 :::important
-[The W&B Platform secure storage connector](https://docs.wandb.ai/guides/hosting/data-security/secure-storage-connector/?_gl=1*jzcfye*_gcl_au*OTI3ODM1OTcyLjE3MzE0MzU1NjUuMTYxOTQ4Mzk1LjE3MzMyNTYwMTYuMTczMzI1NjAxNQ..*_ga*ODEyMjQ4MjkyLjE3MzE0MzU1NjU.*_ga_JH1SJHJQXJ*MTczNDEyNjAxNy45Ny4xLjE3MzQxMjg5NDEuNjAuMC4w*_ga_GMYDGNGKDT*MTczNDEyNzgzMy44MS4xLjE3MzQxMjg1MTAuMC4wLjA.) is not available in Weave.
+[The W&B Platform secure storage connector or BYOB](https://docs.wandb.ai/guides/hosting/data-security/secure-storage-connector) is not available for Weave.
 :::

 ## Maintenance